joninvski/prepare_coding_interview_10_days/index.md

 ---
 layout: page
-title: Prepare for coding interview in 10 day!
+title: Prepare for coding interview in 10 days!
-tagline: Supporting tagline
+tagline: and hope for the best...
 ---
 {% include JB/setup %}